On Air Now

 5 March 2019, 13:13 | Updated: 20 August 2019, 13:42

-GBBO is about to hit our screens for 2018.
-Here's all you need to know about judge Prue and last year's winner reveal moment.
+GBBO is about to hit our screens for 2019.
+Here's all you need to know about judge Prue and THAT winner reveal moment.

 When it comes to baking, few people know more than GBBO judge Prue Leith.

 She's a household name in the food world, and now helps Paul Hollywood to avoid soggy bottoms.